Yokto13/Strom.jl/README.md

 - [X] InversePowerIteration

 ### For what you can use *this*?
-This project was written for pracitce and from curiosity and I wouldn't recommend using it in real applications.
+This project was written for practice and from curiosity and I wouldn't recommend using it in real applications.
-It lacks focus on speed and constructs of Julia language (this is literally the first code I've ever written in Julia).
+It lacks focus on the speed and generally constructs of Julia language (this is literally the first code I've ever written in Julia).

 Nonetheless, you can use it to learn about implementations of the listed algorithms.
 While working on it, I was sometimes looking for other implementations on the Internet that would help me with debugging my own code.
-Interestingly for many algorithms here you can't find a good reference.
+Interestingly for many algorithms here, you can't find a good reference.
-Usually you can find implementations that are too complex and super-duper-optimized with the main idea burried or you might find nothing at all.
+Usually, you can find implementations that are too complex and super-duper-optimized with the main idea burried, or you might find nothing at all.

 If you look for topnotch implementations of the above I would suggest looking